 Are you going to work in Germany?
 You do not speak German, but you are fluent in English.
-Prepare your CV in English.
+Prepare your CV in English - how to write a CV in English - ready templates.
 A good CV, typically includes the following sections:

 The number of German high school graduates who want to study science or technology is falling.
 In order to maintain the high position of the industrial country, German companies intend to hire specialists from abroad.
 Referring to the statements of deans of technical universities, the interest in STEM (Science, Technology, Engineering and Math) studies has fallen more than twice over the last 5 years.

 The report of the German Economic Institute in Cologne (Köln) from 2022 shows that in April 2022 there was a shortage of about 300,000 STEM (Science, Technology, Engineering and Math) specialists.
 In the 21st century, the demand for innovation is huge, in order to stay in the game on the global market, German companies will need a large number of specialists.
 The question remains whether German companies will acquire these employees in sufficient numbers.
 Failure to do so will undermine the competitiveness of the German economy.
 Or even more companies will be forced to relocate their operations elsewhere.